bioidiap/bob.bio.base/doc/experiments.rst

 Evaluating Experiments
 ----------------------

 After the experiment has finished successfully, one or more text file containing all the scores are written.
 In this section, commands that helps to quickly evaluate a set of scores by generating metrics or plots are presented here.
 The scripts take as input either a 4-column or 5-column data format as specified in the documentation of :py:func:`bob.bio.base.score.load.four_column` or :py:func:`bob.bio.base.score.load.five_column`.

+Please note that there exists another file called ``Experiment.info`` inside the result directory.
+This file is a pure text file and contains the complete configuration of the experiment.
+With this configuration it is possible to inspect all default parameters of the algorithms, and even to re-run the exact same experiment.

 Metrics
 =======